ministryofjustice/cla_frontend/cla_socketserver/README.md

 Given a message, a broadcast is sent to all connected connected users of a given type(operator or provider).

 # Access
-The nodejs socket server app contains both socket server and also an admin web app.

 The admin web app should not be accessible to the public.

 At the moment there is no authentication required to send / receive messages to the socket server.

 ## AWS
-The EC2 instances that host the nodejs socket server have a security group that limits access to port 8005 to the IP addresses of the cla_backend server IP addresses
+The EC2 instances that host the socket server have a security group that limits access to port 8005 to the IP addresses of the cla_backend server.

 ## Nginx
 The CHS users browser still needs to access socket server to send and receive messages.